What You Need To Shelter In Place

 How to Create Warm Rooms When You Have Cold Weather

 It’s possible that you could lose utilities during very cold weather.
-I feel as though it’s a lot easier to layer up in cold weather with what you have in your home than it may be to deal with a hot home as mentioned above.
+I feel as though it’s a lot easier to layer up in cold weather with what you have at home than it is to deal with a hot home, as mentioned above.
 There are even more steps you can take to help stay warm.

 Choose a Higher Level Room

 I think you’re seeing a pattern here.
-When you choose a higher level room, you are getting access to the heat that is rising in your home.
+When you choose a higher-level room, you gain access to the heat rising in your home.

 Let the Sunlight In